United Nations: After the Cold War (1991–1999)

+2020s: financial crisis

 Throughout most of its history, the UN has faced funding issues.
-However they have become severe since 2020, and in 2025, the UN began facing a financial crisis resulting from delays in member state due payments and refusal to pay the amount the UN charges.
-A major problem is that the United States, the largest contributor, has a law in place since 1994 where it will not pay more than 25% of total UN Peacekeeping fees, however it is currently assessed 27%.
-Additionally the US and the second largest contributor, China often delay their payments in order to influence the UN on topics such as the Gaza war and Persecution of Uyghurs in China.
-Other countries have begun to follow suit, triggering a financial crisis.
+However, they have become severe since 2020, and in 2025, the UN began facing a financial crisis resulting from delays in member state due payments and refusal to pay the amount the UN charges.
+A major problem is that the United States, the largest contributor, has a law in place since 1994 where it will not pay more than 25% of total UN Peacekeeping fees (although as of 2024 it was paying 27%).
+Additionally, the US and the second largest contributor, China, often delay their payments in order to influence the UN on topics such as the Gaza war and Persecution of Uyghurs in China.
+Other countries began to follow suit, triggering a financial crisis.
 On 19 May 2025, only 61 countries paid their dues on time and in full.
 The crisis is causing massive budget cuts within the UN, with the UN warning that millions of lives are being put at risk.
+In January 2026, Guterres sent a letter to all members about an "imminent financial collapse" of the UN.